 The determination as to when income is earned is dependent on the language in each specific grant.
 Generally, we recognize grant income in the period in which the expense is incurred for those expenses that are deemed reimbursable under the terms of the grant.
+Grant income is due upon submission of reimbursement request.
+The transaction price varies for grant income based on the expenses incurred under the awards.

-Other Income
+Miscellaneous Income

 Revenue is recognized in connection with the delivery of doses which were developed as part of our past R&D efforts.
-Income is recorded when evidence of an arrangement exists, delivery has occurred and collection is reasonably assured.
+Income is recorded when the Company has satisfied the obligations as identified in the contracts with the customer.
+Miscellaneous income is due upon billing.
+Miscellaneous income is based on contracts with fixed transaction prices.